cobalthq/cobalt-product-public-docs/content/en/BestPractices/prevent-security-misconfig.md

 - Remove any sensitive files or directories from the URL paths
 - Check your code before releasing it
+  - Avoid committing code that is meant only for the development environment
 - To prevent URL fuzzing or a brute-force attack, apply a web application firewall and rate limiting checks

 ### Misconfigured Cloud Services